Amended at the 2022 State Convention

 LPTexas supports the full and complete protection of all people from biased legislation that violates individual rights.
 Government should not discriminate based upon gender, ethnicity, age, sexual orientation, wealth, profession, creed, national origin, personal habits, or political affiliation.
 LPTexas believes government does not have legitimate authority to define or restrict personal relationships or associations to any group of citizens.
 We believe that "Hate Crime" legislation is unconstitutional, and that our nation has prospered under the concept of "equal protection under the law."

-LPTexas recognizes the state does not have the right to define personal relationships.
-Personal relationships, between consenting adults, regardless of the number of participants, should have no impact on the government’s treatment of individuals in child custody, adoption, or other legal proceedings or government employment practices.
+LPTexas recognizes the state does not have the privilege to define or regulate marriages, domestic partnerships, or personal relationships.
+Relationships between consenting adults, regardless of the number of participants, should have no impact on the government's treatment of individuals in child custody, adoption, or other legal proceedings or government employment practices.

 LPTexas seeks to abolish legislation and policies that define what a family is.